Dannylez/BaSP-M2023/README.md

     <li>For loops.</li>
     <li>Functions.</li>
 </ol>
-The Github pages for this week can be found on: <a href="https://dannylez.github.io/BaSP-M2023/Week-05/index.html">Github pages Week-05</a>.
+The Github pages for this week can be found on: https://dannylez.github.io/BaSP-M2023/Week-05/index.html .